List of 2019 box office number-one films in Romania

 This is a list of films which have placed number one at the weekend box office in Romania during 2019.

+Number-one films

 Highest-grossing films

 Avengers: Endgame, Joker, Frozen II & Jumanji: The Next Level became the 9th, 10th, 11th & 12th films respectively to surpass the 10 million lei mark, the latter being the first animated film to surpass that mark.
-The Lion King became the highest-grossing animated film in Romania at the time, before it was surpassed by Frozen II later in the year.
+The Lion King became the highest-grossing animated film in Romania at the time, before it was surpassed by Frozen II later in the year, becoming the highest-grossing animated film at the.
 5Gang: A Different Kind of Christmas became the highest grossing romanian film at the time.